isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

     >[!NOTE]
     >
+    > Select a file and then select **Preview** from the **Options** menu to preview the file without opening it.
+You can also preview the references present in a topic.
+The reference ID appears in the window.
+    >
-    > Note: The **Preview** option is also available in the context menu, which gives you a quick preview of the element before inserting it.
+    > The **Preview** option is also available in the **Options** menu of an element, which gives you a quick preview of the element before inserting it.

 -   Drag-and-drop the reusable content item from the panel at the desired location in your document.

 **Glossary** -  ![](images/glossary.svg)